Choose your language

 1. On the Print Queues page, select a queue that uses the deployment rule you want to manage.
 The print queue’s panel is displayed.

-2. Under Recipients, in the Deployment rules section, select Manage.
+2. Under Recipients, in the Deployment rules section, select Manage rules.
 The Manage deployment rules for <print queue name> panel is displayed.

 3. Do one of the following: